What is lunar libration?

-It’s common knowledge that our moon has a nearside and a farside.
-One half of the moon always faces Earth, and one half always points away.
+It’s common knowledge that our moon has a near side and a far side.
+And most people know that half of the moon always faces Earth, and one half always points away.
 Does this mean we can only see 50% of the moon’s surface from Earth?
-No. In fact, over time, it’s possible to see as much as 59% of the moon’s surface, due to a slight north-south rocking and east-west wobbling of the moon known as lunar libration.
-Follow the links below to learn more:
+No. Over time, it’s possible to see as much as 59% of the moon’s surface, due to a combination of motions – in particular, a slight north-south rocking and east-west wobbling of the moon – known as lunar libration.

 At perigee or apogee, there is no libration of longitude.